 The work of the Children's Trust is set out in the Children and Young People’s Plan.

 Children and Young People’s Plan priorities

-The priorities for the Children’s Trust’s work are decided annually by the board and contained within an implementation plan.
+The Children’s Trust’s work priorities are decided annually by the board and contained within an implementation plan.

 - children not engaged in education

-- social, emotional, physical & mental well being
+- social, emotional, physical and mental well being

 - protect children from domestic abuse